Willtech/DistributedUrandom/Remote/PHP/README.md

 Install php-cli
 run `php duigcorempte.php`
 Check result.
-Debug output is available if required.
+Debug output is removed in this version.